CursedFork/Cybersecurity-Journey/week-02.md

 - My replacement GPU for the old PC is coming tomorrow.
 - I did some more practice questions today and I am feeling reasonably confident about my upcoming exam.
 - I signed up for a newsletter called "Tldr" which is supposed to give me daily news on technology, including cybersecurity, hardware, IT, and AI, based on how I set my preferences.
+---
+**12/13/2025:**
+- The replacement GPU for my old PC project arrived today.
+However, in spite of being allegedly compatible it did not display anything on the screen.
+- Process:
+1. I unplugged everything from the tower, and opened the PC.
+2. I removed the old GPU from the PCIe slot, and after taking the new GPU freshly out of its packaging, I slotted it in.
+3. I plugged in the power cable and turned it on.
+The PC still beeped, so I looked into further options.
+4. One suggestion I found was to clear the CMOS, so I followed the instructions I found and removed the battery from the motherboard and let it sit for 10 minutes, then put it back in.
+5. After plugging cables back in and turning the PC on again, there was no beeping and the keyboard received power sincd its lights came on.
+However, it did not display anything.
+6. I looked further into this issue and learned that even though it was technically compatible, Dell towers like the one I am working on do not support Display Port cables, which is the only connector type on the new GPU.
+7. I returned the new GPU and ordered one after ensuring it has the right connections.
+- After this situation, I got back to studying for my exam and took some practice quizzes and another practice exam.